Sometimes we overcomplicate Email Marketing. That’s why we decided to write about Simple Email Marketing.

 - Your subscription process needs to be really clear about what you’re going to send them.
 Topics, length of content, periodicity, etc.

 - Then, using your platform analytical monitoring, tag your subscribers into several segments.
-People interested in this topic above others, etc.
+People are interested in this topic above others, etc.

 - Create content that suits what people in these segments cares about.